Resident234/php.net/pages/www.php.net_language.references.spot.php.md

 ```

-Although this implementation is quite complete, it can&apos;t handle function references and some other minor stuff ATM.
+Although this implementation is quite complete, it can't handle function references and some other minor stuff ATM.
 This function is especially useful if you want to serialize a recursive array by hand.

 The usage is something like: